 These details, like stolen cards, are found on the dark web following a large data breach and then purchased by fraudsters to be used across merchants since many consumers use the same login details for multiple online accounts.
 This can create a frenzy of fraudulent activity on a merchant’s platform in addition to the payment fraud already plaguing them.

 With the data breaches not stopping anytime soon, online businesses need to educate themselves on new threats like ATO, as well as get adequate tools in place to protect their business.
-For more information on ATO, read our blog "An intelligent response to account takeover" or download our guide to account takeovers, fake accounts and promo abuse here.
+For more information on ATO, read our blog "An intelligent response to account takeover" or download our guide to account takeovers here.